Chrisinho8/DACH-data-job-market/README.md

        alt="Filtering the DACH map by role and switching between the bubble and heat-map views">
 </p>

-Above: the map view.
-Bubbles are sized by posting count and coloured by country - Germany coral, Austria blue, Switzerland green.
-Pick any of the 15 roles and the whole view re-cuts to it: bubbles, the four country totals, and the top-cities table with each city's average days open.
-Click a bubble or a table row and the browsable posting list below filters to that city.
+Above: the map view and the capabilities of searching a job this way.

 ## Main take-aways